For enquiries please email: firstname.lastname@example.org

 - Employer Testimonials

-- Apprentices tend to be eager, motivated, flexible and loyal to the company that invested in them.
-An apprentice is with you because they want to be - they have made an active choice to learn on the job and a commitment to a specific career
+Apprentices tend to be eager, motivated, flexible and loyal to the company that invested in them.
+Remember, an apprentice is with you because they want to be - they have made an active choice to learn on the job and to commit to a specific career.

 What is an Apprenticeship?